Automatic Order Detection and Restoration Through Systematically Improvable Variational Wave Functions: Methods

 Energy optimization is carried out through gradient descent.
 The derivation of the derivative is provided in Ref.~\cite{sorellaVAFQMC} which we repeat here for convenience.
 The derivative of of parameter $\alpha$ is given by

-where $O=\frac{\partial \ln \rho}{\partial \alpha}$.
+where $O=\frac{\partial \ln (S\rho)}{\partial \alpha}$.
 Both $\frac{\partial E_L}{\partial \alpha}$ and $O$ can be easily evaluated using automatic differentiation.
-The optimization of VAFQMC is therefore dominated by both matrix multication (the projection of $\ket{\phi_0}$) and determinant calculations for the local energy which implies VAFQMC scales as $\approx O(N_\ell \cdot N^3)$.
+By sampling $\rho$ and accumulating the values in eq.(~\ref{eq:deriv}), optimization of the wave function can be performed.
+This optimization procedure of VAFQMC is therefore dominated by both matrix multiplication (the projection of $\ket{\phi_0}$) and determinant calculations for the local energy which implies VAFQMC scales as $\approx O(N_\ell \cdot N^3)$.
 We note that standard practices in AFQMC, for example, compact decomposition of long-range interaction (or Jastrow), the use of force bias \cite{Shi2015} or other update schemes, stabilization, low-rank decomposition, fast computations of local energy etc \cite{Motta-WIREs-2018}, can all be applied to this method.